CartoDB/torque-tiles/1.0/spec.md

 TileCubes are JSON representations of multidimensional data with geospatial coordinates.
 TileCubes are broken into two document types, the Metadata and the Tiles.
-The Metadata document describes the shared information across thee TileCube dataset.
+The Metadata document describes the shared information across the TileCube dataset.
 For each tile requested there is a Tile document returned that describes the data on that tile.

 TileCubes are referenced on the [Tile Map Service Specification]